maxrt101/binsize/README.md

 `Address` - Section address
 `Size`    - Section size

+And also a crate sizes table with columns:
+`Crate Name` - Crate name
+`Size`       - Size of crate (calculated from symbols)

+Note: `Crate Name` fields in symbols and crates tables are derived from demangled symbol name.
+Currently, crate name is a rough guess, it's a known issue.

 If you want to analyze artifact, produced with a different cargo profile, use `--profile`/`-p`
 flag: